different comic book ages – Explained

 Comic books that were published from the 1930s to 1950s belong to the Golden Age of Comics.
 Golden Age comic books are known as the 10-cent comics because all the comic books increased their prices to 12 cents in October 1961.
 The Golden Age of comic books was kicked off by the publication release of Action Comics #1 and the introduction of Superman.

-The Golden Age introduced the simple archetype of superheroes.
+Among all comic book ages, the Golden Age introduced the simple archetype of superheroes.
 This era featured the first appearances of all the classic superheroes that are loved even today such as Batman, Robin, Wonder Woman, Flash, Green Lantern, Aquaman, and many more iconic superheroes.
 The predecessors to many of our prized comic book companies such as Detective Comics (DC Comics), and Timely Comics (Marvel Comics).
+The Golden Age of comic books is commonly referred to as the Classic Comic Book Age.

 Many of these superheroes can be seen fighting America’s real-life enemies such as Hitler, providing the nation and troops with much-needed information along with cheap entertainment.